Voice of The Customer Tools To Boost Conversions

 Price: A Free and Enterprise plan.
 No prices on the website.

-8. Omniconvert: An optimisation and Voice of Customer solution that offers a flexible and professional survey tool.
-The tool offers on-click surveys (triggered by clicks on a designated HTML asset), branching logic set up which ensures the questionnaire responds to the user’s answers and a segmentation engine for targeting of specific user groups.
+9. Omniconvert: An optimisation solution that also provides Voice of the Customer tools including a flexible and professional online survey tools.
+This provides on-click surveys (triggered by clicks on a designated HTML asset), branching logic set up which ensures the questionnaire responds to the user’s answers and a segmentation engine for targeting of specific user groups.
 You can either serve pop-up surveys or use a widget which appears at the bottom of the page.

 Price: Free for up to 5,000 tested views and offers flexible paid plan (no pricing guidelines shown).